vim-autoformat/vim-autoformat/README.markdown

 Default formatprograms
 ------------------------
-For most linux distro's, if you installed a formatprogram, it's automatically globally available.
-If this is not the case, you can either make it globally available manually, or put it's binary in the `formatters/` directory.
-Sometimes alternative installation methods are presented.
-Here is a list of formatprograms that are currently supported.
+Here is a list of formatprograms that are supported by default.

 * `astyle` for __C#__, __C++__, __C__ and __Java__.
 It's probably in your distro's repository, so you can download it as a regular package.